FireXStuff/firexapp/docs/quick_start.rst

     [11:43:00][HOSTNAME] Flame: http://HOSTNAME:59535

 Follow the Flame link to visualize the FireX run and see that the ``nop`` service was executed.
-Of course, since the service is trivial (i.e. receives no inputs, produces no outputs, and has no side-effects), there isn't much to be seen, but running a ``nop`` verifies your FireX install is functioning.
+Of course, since the service is trivial (i.e. receives no arguments, produces no results, and has no side-effects), there isn't much to be seen, but running a ``nop`` verifies your FireX install is functioning.

 .. _execute_own_service: